farmera/sare_grant/study_methods.md

 In the image the LUT is prominently displayed in order to indicate that a full range of values has been captured by this image - from dry, sandy soils on the upper left (with an NDVI value of -1) to very active areas of photosynthetic activity on the upper right.
-Also visible are regions of immature crop which are less well developed on the lower left compared with lower right.
+Also visible are regions of immature crop that are less well developed on the lower left compared with lower right.

 ![](img/dual_camera.png)